thanhphat2609/Global_Electronics_Retailer_Hadoop/README.md

-# End to End project Global Electronics Retailer Analysis with Hadoop Ecosystem.
+# End to End project Global Electronics Retailer Analysis with Hadoop Ecosystem using 2-tier Architecture.

 _Table of contents_
 - [**1.
 Hadoop Ecosystem**](#1-hadoop-ecosystem)